rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 ## Program Indicators

-A complete list of 424 program indicators is inluded in the metadata reference file for the package, accessed at [dhis2.org/who-package-downloads](https://dhis2.org/who-package-downloads)
+A complete list of program indicators is inluded in the metadata reference file for the package, accessed at [dhis2.org/who-package-downloads](https://dhis2.org/who-package-downloads)

-# Implementation
+# Implementation & Local Adaptation

-For AFRO Member States, this package is optimized and approved by the RO to replace the existing AFRO VPD surveillance EPI Info system with DHIS2 VPD surveillance package.
+For AFRO Member States, this package is optimized and approved by the Regional Office to replace the existing AFRO VPD surveillance EPI Info system with DHIS2 VPD surveillance package.
 The package meets the functional requirements, workflows and mandatory data variables for reporting that have previously been done in EPI Info.
 Countries using this package can push their case-based data to the AFRO regional respository directly from the national DHIS2 instance where the VPD package is installed & used.
 Thus, as part of country implementation in AFRO Member States, discussions around how and when to phase out the use of the EPI Info reporting system are recommendec to reduce duplicate data entry and strengthen feedback loops & data quality in the DHIS2-based system.

 Extension and expansion of the DHIS2 VPD case surveillance system in future phases is anticipated to:
 * Strengthen response and management of public health actions through the support of local workflows for case notification